 For domestic/Channel Islands journeys passengers must present one of the following forms of valid photographic ID:

-Visit the DirectGov website for detailed, up-to-date information on passport validity, renewing and applying for passports.
+Visit the Gov.uk website for detailed, up-to-date information on passport validity, renewing and applying for passports.
 If you're a British citizen, you need a full, 10-year British passport for all holidays featured.
-Ordinarily holiday companies and the UK Passport Office suggest that passports should be valid from at least 6 months after you return.
-Each country, however, sets its own rules covering this.
+Each country sets its own rules covering passport validity.
 More information can be found from the embassy or consulate of the country you plan to visit.

 It takes six weeks to get your first adult passport, and you may need to attend an interview in order to protect your identity.
 If you need to apply for your first passport please try not to make any travel arrangements until you have received your passport.
-For more information, visit the DirectGov website.
-For current processing times you can phone the UK Passport Office recorded message on 0870 521 0410.
+For more information, visit the Gov.uk website.
+You can also visit the Gov.uk website for information on application types and current processing times.
 If you hold a Commonwealth or other passport, you should phone the consulate of the country you plan to visit.
-Please note that the Identity and Passport Service (IPS) can no longer provide a Fast Track service for first-time applicants, however those who are renewing their passports do not require an interview, and can still use the Fast Track service.
+Please note that Her Majesty's Passport Office can no longer provide a Fast Track service for first-time applicants, however those who are renewing their passports do not require an interview, and can still use the Fast Track service.

-If you are an adult (16 or over) and you need to apply for a passport for the first time, or if your name was previously included in your parent’s passport, you must attend an interview with the Identity and Passport Service (IPS) in person to confirm your identity.
-This new process does not apply to you if you held your own passport as a child, or if you simply need to renew your passport.
+If you are an adult (16 or over) and you need to apply for a passport for the first time, or if your name was previously included in your parent’s passport, you must attend an interview with Her Majesty's Passport Office in person to confirm your identity.
+This process does not apply to you if you held your own passport as a child, or if you simply need to renew your passport.
 These procedures are in place to help stop fraudulent passport applications and prevent identity theft.